callumgran/ntnu-bb-lab-goblin/README.md

-# 🧌 NTNU BB Goblin
+# 🧌 NTNU BB LAB Goblin

 A goblin that crawls NTNU Blackboard and downloads + renames all student submissions so you don’t have to 📥